 Charles Spurgeon said, “A time will come when instead of shepherds feeding the sheep, the church will have clowns entertaining the goats”.
-This is by and large the current state of the American church.
-Believers like myself were drawn into unbiblical prosperity, health and confession teaching.
+This is, by and large, the current state of the American church.
+Believers like myself were drawn into unbiblical prosperity, health, and confession teaching.
 We have been looking for our best lives now, not realizing that ultimately means we’d probably be in Hell because no matter how good we have it here, nothing can compare to heaven.
-Preachers are teaching series based from psychology and not the Bible.
-Men are twisting Scriptures making us the focal point of every Bible story, it’s about our dreams and not God’s glory.
+Preachers are teaching series based on psychology and not the Bible.
+Men are twisting the Scriptures making us the focal point of every Bible story, it’s about our dreams and not God’s glory.
 People are lulled into a false sense of security because they prayed a prayer yet didn’t have a changed heart.

-Matthew 7:15-23 CSB “Be on your guard against false prophets who come to you in sheep’s clothing but inwardly are ravaging wolves.
-You’ll recognize them by their fruit.
-Are grapes gathered from thornbushes or figs from thistles?
-In the same way, every good tree produces good fruit, but a bad tree produces bad fruit.
-A good tree can’t produce bad fruit; neither can a bad tree produce good fruit.
-Every tree that doesn’t produce good fruit is cut down and thrown into the fire.
-So you’ll recognize them by their fruit.
-“Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
-On that day many will say to me, ‘Lord, Lord, didn’t we prophesy in your name, drive out demons in your name, and do many miracles in your name?’
-Then I will announce to them, ‘I never knew you.
-Depart from me, you lawbreakers!’”
+Matthew 7:15-23 NKJV “Beware of false prophets, who come to you in sheep’s clothing, but inwardly they are ravenous wolves.
+16 You will know them by their fruits.
+Do men gather grapes from thornbushes or figs from thistles?
+17 Even so, every good tree bears good fruit, but a bad tree bears bad fruit.
+18 A good tree cannot bear bad fruit, nor can a bad tree bear good fruit.
+19 Every tree that does not bear good fruit is cut down and thrown into the fire.
+20 Therefore by their fruits you will know them.
+21 “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
+22 Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
+23 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’”

-There are plenty of church leaders saying things that sound good, but when they’re saying the same thing as celebrities and the media elite, we should pause and see what’s going on.
-Don’t be fooled by false gospels, social justice and new perspectives on Scripture.
-Read the New Testament, make a study of each book, read chapters again and again, get them deep within your heart.
+Plenty of church leaders say things that sound good, but when they’re saying the same thing as celebrities and the media elite, we should pause and see what’s going on.
+Don’t be fooled by false gospels, social justice, and new perspectives on Scripture.
+Read the New Testament, make a study of each book, read chapters again and again, and get them deep within your heart.

 Not everyone who claims the title Christian is a sheep.
 There are goats and there are wolves and it is important for us to have discernment.
-We can’t just listen to people’s claims, we must listen to their words and observe their actions.
+We can’t just listen to people’s claims; we must listen to their words and observe their actions.
 We must also realize a hard truth, just because someone once walked the narrow path doesn’t mean they haven’t or can’t stray into a ditch or even start walking on the broad path.
-It’s time to be more discerning, to hold fast to the Word of God, and preach the Biblical Gospel of Christ Crucified.
+It’s time to be more discerning, hold fast to God’s Word, and preach the Biblical Gospel of Christ Crucified.

 Recommend Bible Reading: